 - the date the tenancy began

-- details of whether other people are allowed the use of the property, and if so, which rooms
+- details of whether other people are allowed the use of the property and, if so, which rooms

 - the amount of rent payable, how often and when it should be paid and how often and when it can be increased

-- whether your landlord will provide any services, for example, laundry, maintenance of common parts or meals and whether there are service charges for these
+- whether your landlord will provide any services - for example, laundry, maintenance of common parts or meals and whether there are service charges for these

-Oral tenancy agreements
+Verbal tenancy agreements

-Some of the most common implied terms are:-
+Some of the most common implied terms are:

-- your landlord must carry out basic repairs, for example, keeping the installations for the supply of water, gas, electricity, sanitation, space heating and heating water in good working order
+- your landlord must carry out basic repairs - for example, repairs on the structure of the property, and keeping the installations for the supply of water, gas, electricity, sanitation, space heating and heating water in working order

 - you have the right to live peacefully in the accommodation without nuisance from your landlord

-- you have an obligation to use your home in a 'tenant-like' way, for example, by not causing damage and by using any fixtures and fittings properly
+- you have an obligation to use your home in a 'tenant-like' way - for example, by not causing damage and by using any fixtures and fittings properly

-- you have an obligation to provide access for any repair work that needs to be done.
+- you have an obligation to provide access for any repair work that needs to be done